-- Give your Blackboard Collaborate Room a name.
-Since you may set up more than one Blackboard Collaborate web conferencing session, you should give each session a meaningful name so students know which Blackboard Collaborate web conference to access.
-If your Blackboard Collaborate session is for the entire class, give it a name something like “Class Blackboard Collaborate Web Conference Session” in the name.
+- Give your "room" a name.
+Since you may set up more than one web conferencing session, you should give each session a meaningful name so students know which Pilot Live web conference to access.
+If your session is for the entire class, give it a name something like “Class Pilot Live Web Conference Session” in the name.

-- In Availability area, set the start date and end date.
+- In the "Availability" area, set the start date and end date.
 You should start it at the beginning of the term and end it a few weeks after the term.

 - Click Save.

 Since Blackboard Collaborate is a third party tool that has been integrated into Pilot you need to do an additional step to add your students into the session:

 - Select the students you wish to add.
 If you wish to add all students, you can click on the box at the top in the gray row.

 - Click "Add."
 Click "Add" to confirm you wish to add these participants.

 ***Note: If you have a student that adds your class after you have completed this step, you will need to redo this procedure for those students.

 If you wish to add external participants such as guest speakers to the Blackboard Collaborate web conferencing, follow the steps below.
 You can also create a "Fake Student" account by following the steps below and creating an external account with your email address.

 - Type in the email address of the person you wish to add.